 Probation

-Employees, whether part-time or full-time, following his or herinitial appointment to a permanent position, will serve a probationary period of six (6) consecutive months.
+Employees, whether part-time or full-time, following their initial appointment to a permanent position, will serve a probationary period of six (6) consecutive months.
 The Employer may extend the probationary period for an individual or for all employees in a class as long as the extension does not cause the total period to exceed twelve (12) consecutive months.
 Employees will be provided with an explanation for the extension.

 The employer may separate a probationary employee at any time during the probationary period, whether or not the Employer has evaluated the probationary employee.
 The Employer will provide the employee one (1) working days’ written notice prior to the effective date of the separation.